-Specifically in respect of the streaky layer, it is interesting to refer here to DNS studies by Lam and Banarjee [9] who have shown that the formation of streaks is not tied primarily to the presence of the physical wall itself, but is a consequence of high shear.
-In their numerical experiments they imposed a mean shear onto a free-slip surface and observed the formation of streak for sufficiently high shear even without a wall.
+Specifically in respect of the streaky layer, it is interesting to refer here to DNS studies by Lam and Banarjee [8] who have shown that the formation of streaks is not tied primarily to the presence of the physical wall itself, but is a consequence of high shear.
+In their numerical experiments they imposed a mean shear onto a free-slip surface and observed the formation of streaks for sufficiently high shear even without a wall.
 At low shear, however, no streaks form in the surface layer or near a wall.
-Lam and Banarjee further identify the nondimensional strain, $\tilde{S} = \frac{\overline{uvS}}{\varepsilon} (S = \frac{\partial U}{\partial y})$ as the parameter governing the formation of streaks.
-They show that streaks can form when $\tilde{S} \geq 1$ , and that, the higher the parameter $\tilde{S}$ is, the more pronounced are the streaks.
-To investigate this dependence, Fig. 18 presents several profiles of $\tilde{S}$ , namely three from the present backstep-flow simulations, at x/h = 4,10and 15, two from Le et als et al. DNS for a similar backstep flow, at x/h =10 and 19, and two profiles (from the present computations and the DNS) in the channel upstream of the step, in which the flow is fully-developed.
-Inside the recirculation region, at the location x/h = 4, the parameter has a negative value because of the shear stress and shear strain are de-correlated through the strong effects of other strains on the shear stress.
-The negative turbulence-energy production in this region (see Fig. 11) is also a reflection of this de-correlation.
-However, the magnitude of $\tilde{S}$ , arguable the appropriate quantity to consider, is well below 1, which is compatible and consistent with the absence of streaks in this region (see top plot in Fig. 14).
-Following reattachment and recovering over approximately 3 step heights, the peak S, associated with the maximum mean shear production, rises towards and exceeds 1, and this leads to the formation of the streaky structure at around $x/h \ge 10$ , as shown in Fig. 14.
-However, comparison with the channel-flow variations shows that $\tilde{S}$ rises only slowly, and that its value at x/h = 15 is still considerably smaller than the level in the channel flow.
-Indeed, in the DNS of Le et al, $\tilde{S}$ hardly rises at all between x/h=15 and 19.
+Lam and Banarjee further identify the non-dimensional strain, $\tilde{S} = \frac{\overline{uvS}}{\varepsilon} (S = \frac{\partial U}{\partial y})$ as the parameter governing the formation of streaks.
+They show that streaks can form when $\tilde{S} \geq 1$, and that, the higher the parameter \hat{S} is, the more pronounced the streaks are.
+To investigate this dependence, Fig. 19 presents several profiles of S, namely three from the present back-step-flow simulations, at x/h = 4,10 and 15, two from Le et al.'s DNS for a similar back-step flow, at x/h = 10and 19, and two profiles (from the present computations and the DNS) in the channel upstream of the step, in which the flow is fully-developed.
+Inside the recirculation region, at the location x/h = 4, the parameter has a negative value because the shear stress and shear strain are de-correlated through the strong effects of other strains on the shear stress.
+The negative turbulence-energy production in this region (see Fig. 12) is also a reflection of this de-correlation.
+However, the magnitude of \hat{S} , arguable the appropriate quantity to consider, is well below 1, which is compatible and consistent with the absence of streaks in this region (see top plot in Fig. 15).
+Following reattachment and recovery over approximately 3 step heights, the peak \tilde{S} , associated with the maximum mean-shear production, rises towards and exceeds 1, and this leads to the formation of the streaky structure at around $x/h \ge 10$, as shown in Fig. 15.
+However, comparison with the channel-flow variations shows that \tilde{S} rises only slowly, and that its value at x/h = 15 is still considerably smaller than the level in the channel flow.
+Indeed, in the DNS of Le et al., \tilde{S} hardly rises at all between x/h=15 and 19.
 This is, again, a facet of the slow recovery of the post-reattachment flow and the response of the near-wall layer to shear in the presence of the influence of the outer layer.
-The maximum value $\tilde{S} > 2$ is found to arise in the wall jet, and this higher value is indeed associated with a more pronounced streaky wall structure, as illustrated by the contrasting structures in the lower plots in Figs. 14 and Fig. 15.
-For this flow, the present authors (see [8]) have shown that the thin wall layer, where the streaks form, is robust and acts as a "shield" which protects the wall itself from the large eddies impinging upon it.
+The maximum value $\tilde{S} > 2$ is found to arise in the wall jet, and this higher value is indeed associated with a more pronounced streaky wall structure, as illustrated by the contrasting structures in the lower plots in Figs. 15 and Fig. 16.
+For this flow, the present authors (see [7]) have shown that the thin wall layer, where the streaks form, is robust and acts as a "shield" which protects the wall itself from the large eddies impinging upon it.
 This feature was shown to be instrumental in the damping of the fluctuations as the wall is approached, and to result in a redistribution process of turbulence energy very different from the zero-wall-shear jet.